cometaj2/huckle/README.rst

 - Supports listing of the configuration of a CLI

+- Support auto discovery of cli link relations when attempting to install from a root resource that isn't an hcli-document.

 To Do
 -----
 - Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)